 "We must consider the ruling propensities of every age of the world.
 At present the cheats and tricks of the priests have roused all men against them, and against Christianity.
-But, at the same time superstition and fanaticism rule with unlimited dominion, and the understanding of man really seems to be going backwards.
+But, at the same time, superstition and fanaticism rule with unlimited dominion, and the understanding of man really seems to be going backwards.
 Our task, therefore, is doubled.
-We must give such an account of things, that fanatics shall not be alarmed, and that shall, notwithstanding, excite a spirit of free enquiry.
+We must give such an account of things, that fanatics should not be alarmed, and that shall, notwithstanding, excite a spirit of free enquiry.
 We must not throw away the good with the bad, the child with the dirty water; but we must make the secret doctrines of Christianity be received as the secrets of genuine Free Masonry.
-I observe, in other parts of his correspondence where he speaks of this, several singular phrases, which are to be found in two books; Antiquité devoilée par ses Usages, and Origine du Despotisme Oriental.
-These contain indeed much of the maxims inculcated in the reception discourse of the degree Illuminatus Minor.
-Indeed I have found, that Weishaupt is much less an inventor than he is generally thought.

 But farther, we have to deal with the despotism of Princes.
 This increases every day.
 But then, the spirit of freedom breathes and sighs in every corner; and, by the assistance of hidden schools of wisdom, Liberty and Equality, the natural and imprescriptible rights of man, warm and glow in every breast.
 We must therefore unite these extremes.
 We proceed in this manner.

 "Jesus Christ established no new Religion; he would only set Religion and Reason in their ancient rights.
 For this purpose he would unite men in a common bond.
 He would fit them for this by spreading a just morality, by enlightening the understanding, and by assisting the mind to shake off all prejudices.
 He would teach all men, in the first place, to govern themselves.
 Rulers would then be needless, and equality and liberty would take place without any revolution, by the natural and gentle operation of reason and expediency.
 This great Teacher allows himself to explain every part of the Bible in conformity to these purposes; and he forbids all wrangling among his scholars, because every man may there find a reasonable application to his peculiar doctrines.
 Let this be true or false, it does not signify.
 This was a simple Religion, and it was so far inspired; but the minds of his hearers were not fitted for receiving these doctrines.
 I told you, says he, but you could not bear it.
 Many therefore were called, but few were chosen.
-To these elect were entrusted the most important secrets; and even among them there were degrees of information.
+To this elect were entrusted the most important secrets; and even among them there were degrees of information.
 There was a seventy, and a twelve.
 All this was in the natural order of things, and according to the habits of the Jews, and indeed of all antiquity.
-The Jewish Theosophy was a mystery; like the Eleusinian, or the Pythagorean, unfit for the vulgar, And thus the doctrines of Christianity were committed to the Adepti, in a Disciplina Arcani.
-By these they were maintained, like the Vestal Fire.
-They were kept up, only in hidden societies, who handed them down to posterity; and they are now possessed by the genuine Free Masons."
+The Jewish Theosophy was a mystery; like the Eleusinian, or the Pythagorean, unfit for the vulgar.
+And thus the doctrines of Christianity were committed to the Adepti, in a Disciplina Arcani.
+By these they were maintained like the Vestal Fire.-They were kept up only in hidden societies, who handed them down to posterity; and they are now possessed by the genuine Free Masons."